Skip to content

 Some of the best Japanese whiskeys include Suntory Hibiki 12 Year, Nikka Coffey Grain, and Yamazaki Sherry Cask 2016.
 These whiskeys are all incredibly smooth, with complex flavor profiles that make them perfect for sipping neat or on the rocks.

-If you’re looking for a slightly less expensive Japanese whiskey that still has great flavor, try Hakushu 12 Year, Yoichi 15 Year, or Mars Shinshu Iwai Tradition.
+If you’re looking for a slightly less expensive Japanese whiskey with great flavor, try Hakushu 12 Year, Yoichi 15 Year, or Mars Shinshu Iwai Tradition.
 These whiskeys are all delicious and offer excellent value for the price.

 How to Drink Japanese Whiskey